 - ICT Co ordinator

 - Graduate Banking Assistant

 Business@Magee: Providing extensive choice for business skills development.

 The modular approach to studying business at the Magee campus provides students with extensive choice.
 In this case Business Studies may be taken as a Major subject with Computing as the Minor subject.

-The flexible structure of this programme affords students the opportunity of choosing a pathway to suit their own personal interests and career aspirations.
-Graduates will have generic skills in particular management functions, for example accounting, marketing and leadership.
+Graduates will have generic skills in particular business and management functions, for example finance, marketing, supply chain management, leadership and organisational behaviour.
 The Computing minor is particularly suited for graduates wishing to go on to develop a career in Business where computing is a component.

 The programme equips graduates for a management career in industry, commerce or the public sector.
 It also provides the entrepreneurial and innovation skills necessary for the creation of new business ventures and to stimulate the competitive impetus for managing and developing existing businesses.
 Computing as a minor subject helps develop supporting expertise of particular interest to the student.

 The computing minor has a particular focus on computer hardware and network operations.

 Sign up for course updates